Liverpool 3-2 Atletico Madrid: Virgil van Dijk scores yet another late winner for Reds in Champions League thriller

 Virgil van Dijk scored a stoppage-time winner as Liverpool overcame an Atletico Madrid comeback to win 3-2 at Anfield.

 Incredibly, Arne Slot's side have now scored the winning goal in the 83rd minute or later in each of their last five games in this remarkable start to the season.
-The frustrated Atletico boss Diego Simeone could not take it, sent off by the referee in the aftermath.
+A frustrated Diego Simeone was sent off by the referee in the aftermath, having been insulted by a supporter.

 - How the teams lined up | Match stats